Fixpoint Node Selection Query Languages for Trees: 2WATAs and their Relationship to

 We show now how to construct \myi~from each \muXPath query $\varphi$ (over binary sibling trees) a 2WATA $\At_{\varphi}$ whose number of states is linear in $|\varphi|$ and that selects from a tree $T$ precisely the nodes in $\Int[T]{\varphi}$, and \myii~from each 2WATA $\At$ a \muXPath query $\varphi_{\At}$ of size linear in the number of states of $\At$ that, when evaluated over a tree $T$, returns precisely the nodes selected by $\At$ from $T$.

 In order to translate \muXPath to 2WATAs, we need to make use of a notion of syntactic closure, similar to that of Fisher-Ladner closure of a formula of PDL \cite{FiLa79}.
 The \emph{syntactic closure} $\CL(X:\F)$ of a \muXPath query $X:\F$ is defined as $\{\ifc,\irs,\hfc,\hrs\}\cup\CL(\F)$, where $\CL(\F)$ is defined as follows: for each equation $X\doteq\varphi$ in some fixpoint block in $\F$, $\{X,\nnf(\varphi)\}\subseteq\CL(\F)$, where $\nnf(\psi)$ denotes the negation normal form of $\psi$, and then we close the set under sub-expressions (in negation normal form), by inductively applying the rules in Figure~\ref{fig:closure}.
+The \emph{negation normal form} of an XPath node expression is obtained in the standard way, by pushing negation inside operators as much as possible, i.e., by recursively replacing

+until negation appears in front of atomic propositions only.
 It is easy to see that, for a \muXPath query $\query$, the cardinality of $\CL(\query)$ is linear in the length of $\query$.